+Once upon a time, there was a lady called Jona and a man called James.
 Jona met James six months ago and she fell head over heels in love with him.
 I really mean head over heels, it was the love at first sight kind of love.
-Driving the latest car, big house, jewellery everywhere: he was it!
-Obviously other women were very much interested in him but Jona went overboard.
+Driving the latest car, big house, jewelry everywhere: he was it!
+Obviously other women were very much interested in him, but Jona went overboard.
 She knew everything about him and after chasing him for a while, he accepted her and they started dating.
 Jona and James married after six months of dating and had a fairy-tale wedding.
 Let’s face it, in this time and age, you simply cannot have a mediocre wedding, so they spent a lot of money on their wedding day.
 The two of them were the talk of the town and they received a lot of gifts.
 The following day, the newlyweds had another party after church and everyone was happy.
 Or so it seemed..
-Guess who did not see the woman in purple who was shamelessly flirting with her man?
-Two months in to the wedding, Jona was constantly crying.
-Her husband was hardly at home.
+There was a mysterious woman in purple who was shamelessly flirting with James, Jonah’s husband.
+Two months into the wedding, Jona was constantly crying.
+This was because her husband was hardly at home.
 Nope, he’d rather party and chase other women.
 Jona thought by herself what went wrong?
 Everything was fine before they got married, so what happened?